 Blocked knives are cut from a single sheet of metal usually of the same thickness.
 The blades are ground to form the edge and handles are added to the tang.
 They typically don’t have bolsters, are less expensive to make and therefore buy and are not usually very good quality.
 They won’t have the balance or feel of a better made forged knife.

 Forged knives is made the way we think King Arthur’s sword may have been produced.
 The manufacturer takes a hunk of metal, heats it up and pounds it into the correct shape using a drop forge machine.
 These knives typically have bolsters, more weight, thicker bolsters and cost a heck of lot more.
 But with the extra expense, you get a better made, better balanced knife that you may have forever if take care of properly.

-Sinter is a process where they take a seperate blade and fuse it to a seperate tang.
+Sinter is a process where they take a separate blade and fuse it to a separate tang.
 It’s less expensive process than forging but it allows you to create beautiful Eastern style knives like global where the blades are flat but they have tubular handles.

 Eastern vs Western Style